Earhart, Amelia (1897–1937)

 Amelia Earhart was a pioneering American aviator, nicknamed "Lady Lindy" because her achievements were comparable to those of Charles Lindbergh.

 Born on July 24, 1897, in Atchison, Kansas, Earhart was encouraged by her parents from a young age to take part in activities usually left to boys, such as football, baseball, and fishing.
-Their encouragement, watching numerous air shows in Los Angeles, and paying a pilot a dollar for a 10-minute airplane ride all contributed to her decision to become a pilot and join this predominantly male field.
+Their encouragement, watching numerous air shows in Los Angeles, and paying a pilot a dollar for a 10-min airplane ride all contributed to her decision to become a pilot and join this predominantly male field.
 After her first ride, she wrote, "By the time I had gotten two or three hundred feet off the ground, I knew I had to fly."

 Charles Lindbergh made his record-setting solo flight across the Atlantic Ocean in 1927.
 One of the people inspired by his feat was flying enthusiast Amy Guest, who hoped to be the first woman to cross the Atlantic.
 She purchased a plane but her family vetoed the trip.
 Earhart went in her place and became the first female to cross the Atlantic Ocean.
-Leaving Newfoundland, Canada, on June 4, 1928, Earhart joined Wilmer L. Stutz and Louis E. Gordon in their bright red Fokker F.VII named the Friendship on their 2,000-mile (3,219-kilometer) trip to Wales.
-Earhart had no part in piloting the plane during the 20-hour, 40-minute trip and was, in her words, "just baggage," making her even more eager to cross the Atlantic on her own.
+Leaving Newfoundland, Canada, on June 4, 1928, Earhart joined Wilmer L. Stutz and Louis E. Gordon in their bright red Fokker F.VII named the Friendship on their 2,000-mile (3,219-km) trip to Wales.
+Earhart had no part in piloting the plane during the 20-hr, 40-min trip and was, in her words, "just baggage," making her even more eager to cross the Atlantic on her own.

 In 1929, Earhart cofounded an organization whose goal it was to advance women's participation and opportunities in aviation.
 Called the Ninety-Nines, the organization was composed of 99 charter members, representing 99 of the 117 licensed women pilots in the United States at the time.